thoughtworks/arthritiscampaign/README.md

 "bannerx-fr.png" is the image embeded into the users photo when user's language is French.

-"bannerx-thumb.png" is the image shown in the uploading dialog.
+"bannerx-thumb.png" is the thumb image shown in the uploading dialog.

 Any banner whose name contains "small" will be embeded into the users phtoto with smaller size.

-You can replace those images with new images but keep the same name conversions to change banners.
+You can replace those images with new images but keep the same names to change banners without changing source code.

 ### Change other content of the web pages
-There are three web pages and one css file under "views" folder you can change:
+There are three web view files and one css file under "views" folder:

 	index.haml	layout.haml	show.haml	styles.sass